arjavjain5203/RideGuard/docs/project-overview.md

 - External weather, AQI, and traffic integrations are mocked.
 - Payouts are simulated writes to the `payouts` table, not real bank or UPI transfers.
 - There is no real billing, premium collection, or policy renewal scheduler.
-- The background trigger monitor runs inside the API process rather than a separate worker.
+- The background trigger monitor runs inside the API process and queues heavier work through Celery.
 - The frontend stores the access token in `localStorage`.
 - Frontend route protection is client-side only; backend authorization is still enforced server-side.
 - Backend automated tests exist, but there are no frontend automated tests.